-(a) Except as otherwise provided in this section and Section 2B-309, a party adopts the terms of a mass-market license if the party manifests assent to the license at the time of agreement or, if in light of the circumstances, the party reasonably should have expected use of a standard form following the initial agreement and the party agrees to or manifests assent to the license before or within a reasonable time after beginning to use the information or commencing performance.

-(b) Terms adopted under subsection (a) include all of the terms of the license without regard to the knowledge or understanding of individual terms by the party assenting to the form.
-However, except as otherwise provided in this section, a term does not become part of the contract if the term creates an obligation or imposes a limitation which:
+- (a) Except as otherwise provided in this section and Section 2B-309, a party adopts the terms of a mass-market license if the party agrees or manifests assent to the mass market license before or in connection with the initial use of or access to the information. before or within a reasonable time after beginning to use the information or commencing performance. - (b) Terms adopted under subsection (a) include all of the terms of the license without regard to the knowledge or understanding of individual terms by the party assenting to the form.

-(1) the party proposing the form should know would cause an ordinary and reasonable person acquiring this type of information and receiving the form to refuse the license if that party knew that the license contained the particular term; or

-(2) conflicts with the previously negotiated terms of agreement of the parties relating to the transaction.

-(c) A term excluded under subsection (b) becomes part of the contract if the party that did not prepare the form manifests assent to the term or if, under the circumstances, the presence of the limitation or obligation contained in the term was clearly disclosed to the party before it manifested assent to the license.

-(d) A term of a mass market license which is unenforceable for failure to satisfy a requirement of another provision of this article, such as a provision that expressly requires use of conspicuous language or assent to the term, is not part of the contract.

-(e) The terms of a mass-market license must be interpreted whenever reasonable as treating in a similar fashion all parties situated similarly without regard to their knowledge or understanding of the terms of the record.

-(f) A term that states a limitation on reproduction, distribution, modification, public performance, or other exclusive rights in the information that would be placed on the party assenting to the license by copyright or patent law in the absence of the term does not come within the provisions of subsection (b)(1).

-Uniform Law Source: Restatement (Second) of Contracts '211.
-Coordination Meeting: Difference in practice and focus justify substantive differences.
-Votes:
+- 1 However, except as otherwise provided in this section, a term does not become part of the - 2 contract if the term creates an obligation or imposes a limitation which: - 3 (1) the party proposing the form should know would cause an ordinary and - 4 reasonable person acquiring this type of information and receiving the form to refuse the license - 5 if that party knew that the license contained the particular term; or - 6 (2) conflicts with the previously negotiated terms of agreement of the parties - 7 relating to the transaction. - 8 (c) A term excluded under subsection (b) is becomes part of the contract if the party that - 9 did not prepare the form manifests assent to the term or if, under the circumstances, the presence - of the limitation or obligation contained in the term was clearly disclosed to the party before it - agreed or manifested assent to the mass market license. - (d) A term of a mass market license which is unenforceable for failure to satisfy a - requirement of another provision of this article, such as a provision that expressly requires use of - conspicuous language or manifested assent to the term, is not part of the contract. - (e) A The terms of a mass-market license must be interpreted whenever reasonable as - treating in a similar fashion all parties situated similarly without regard to their knowledge or - 17 understanding of the terms of the record. - (f) A term that states a limitation on reproduction, distribution, modification, public - 19 performance, or other exclusive rights in the information that would be placed on the party - 20 assenting to the license by copyright or patent law in the absence of the term does not come - 21 within the provisions of subsection (b)(1). - 22 Uniform Law Source: Restatement (Second) of Contracts '211. - 23 Coordination Meeting: Difference in practice and focus justify substantive differences. - 24 Votes:

-1. During Article 2 discussion at the annual meeting in 1996, a motion to delete special treatment there for consumer was defeated based in part on Committee assurances that Article 2 would use an objective test.

-2. The Drafting Committee adopted by a vote of 10-1 a motion to delete the reference to terms consistent with "customary industry practice."

-3. The Drafting Committee adopted by a vote of 12-0 a motion to delete the provision of a safe harbor for terms giving no less rights than under a first sale.

-4. The Drafting Committee voted 12-0 to support in principle the focus on the perspective of the party proposing the form.
+- 1. During Article 2 discussion at the annual meeting in 1996, a motion to delete special treatment there for consumer was defeated based in part on Article 2 Drafting Committee assurances that Article 2 would use an objective test. - 2.
+The Drafting Committee adopted by a vote of 10-1 a motion to delete the reference to terms consistent with "customary industry practice." - 3.
+The Drafting Committee adopted by a vote of 12-0 a motion to delete a safe harbor for terms giving no less rights than under a first sale. - 4.
+The Drafting Committee voted 12-0 to support in principle in (b) that focuses on the perspective of the party proposing the form.

 a.
-Should a term that restates the limits that would be placed directly under copyright and patent law be excluded from being a refusal term under this Draft as suggested in subsection (f)?
+Should a term that restates limits placed under copyright and patent law be excluded from being a refusal term as suggested in subsection (f)?